 Structures Reflective of Honolulu’s Tropical Climate

-The proposed building code amendments would promote naturally cooled homes and buildings, and use a point system that rewards efficient appliances, large lanais, and compact homes.
+Bill 25 would provide the option for developers to create naturally cooled homes and buildings and uses a point system that rewards efficient appliances, large lanais, and compact homes.
 This would encourage the use of simple building measures like fans, additional window glazing, and shaded reflective walls.

 The best part?
 These improvements would cut residents’ utility energy bills in half.